Our governing body is a mixture of people from our local community, parents and school staff.

 Jane Jee (Chair)

-Jane currently works part-time (3 days a week) as CEO at a technology company – Kompli-Global – which offers software to companies reglated under anti-money laundering legislation so they can safely on board new customers
+Jane currently works part-time (3 days a week) as CEO at a technology company – Kompli-Global – which offers software to companies regulated under anti-money laundering legislation so they can safely onboard new customers

 Mary Regan BA (Hons) French and German, Diploma in Management Studies (Vice Chair)

 Tim has been a Governor since 2009 and has previously chaired the Governing Body and the Curriculum and Finance Committees as required.
-Tim has 40 years’ experience in IT and is a technology and systems technical specialist.
-Outside of work, Tim is an active Scout & Cub leader and committed to doing the best for the young people at Ford End and local community.
+Tim has 40 years of experience in IT and is a technology and systems, technical specialist.
+Outside of work, Tim is an active Scout & Cub leader and committed to doing the best for the young people at Ford End and the local community.

 Since having children, (a son a Ford End and a daughter expecting to join in the future), Hannah has been able to get involved in Ford End through volunteering, supporting Year 1 and 2 pupils in Maths.
 As a parent Governor, Hannah has been able to use her skills to support the school’s vision and ethos.

 Together with the school leadership team and other school governors, Hannah will do her best to ensure that the working environment for the staff and level of education offered to our children will enable them to flourish.